The FAM&I Lab in Action (Gallery)

 zzh159@u.rochester.edu

-Zhizheng Zhang (he/him) is a master’s student in Human Development at the University of Rochester.
-His research interests center on the developmental psychology of children and adolescents, with a particular focus on the adversities that hinder students’ achievements at school.
-He believes that what is important is not only the interpretation of research results, but also "make meaning" of it.
+Zhizheng Zhang (he) is a master’s student in Human Development at the University of Rochester.
+His research interests center on the developmental psychology of children and adolescents, with a particular focus on the adversities that hinder students' academic achievement.
+He believes that what is important is not only the interpretation of research results, but also "making meaning" of them.
 Research can serve as a powerful tool to advocate for changes that support youth development.
-Zhizheng was born in China and pursued double majors in psychology and philosophy during his undergraduate at the University of Toronto.
+Zhizheng was born in China and pursued double majors in psychology and philosophy during his undergraduate studies at the University of Toronto.
 In his free time, he enjoys reading, exercising, and fishing.

 Top Three media that Allan recommends: